Travis Fisher President & CEO

 In January 2017, after serving on the Presidential Transition Teams at FERC and the DOE, Fisher joined the DOE as a Senior Advisor in the Loan Programs Office and the Office of Electricity Delivery and Energy Reliability.
 At the DOE, he was responsible for leading the Department’s efforts on the Staff Report to the Secretary on Electricity Markets and Reliability.

 Prior to joining DOE, Fisher was an economist at the Institute for Energy Research, where he oversaw and expanded the think tank’s research on electricity markets, FERC, and grid reliability.
 And prior to that, he served as a staff economist at FERC for seven years in the Office of Energy Market Regulation.

 A native of North Carolina, Fisher holds a bachelor’s and a master’s degree in economics from North Carolina State University.
-He lives in Washington, DC, with his wife and son.
+He lives in Washington, DC, with his wife and two sons.

 Karen Onaran Vice President

 Karen Onaran is the Vice President of the Electricity Consumers Resource Council (ELCON) where she advocates for policies benefiting large industrial consumers of electric energy before the Federal Energy Regulatory Commission (FERC), the Department of Energy (DOE), the North American Reliability Corporation (NERC), and Congress.

 Prior to joining ELCON, Karen was the Director of Federal Regulatory Affairs at Edison Electric Institute (EEI) where she focused on federal electric transmission policy issues, supporting investor-owned utilities on transmission planning and investment issues, as well as wholesale market operations, to promote policies geared towards electric transmission’s role in providing safe, reliable, cost-effective, and increasingly clean energy to consumers.